1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Dr. Pothuri explains:

-Celiac Disease Gut Damage and Nutrient Absorption Issues
+Gut Damage and Nutrient Absorption Problems Celiac Disease.

-One of the biggest concerns is celiac disease gut damage and nutrient absorption issues.
-Let’s break this down:
+Celiac disease gut damage and nutrient absorption issues can be considered one of the largest concerns.
+Let's break this down:

 Damaged Villi